datacoon/undatum/README.rst

 Frequency command
 -----------------
 Field value frequency calculator.
 Returns frequency table for certain field.
 This command autodetects delimiter and encoding of CSV files and encoding of JSON lines files by default.
-You may override it providng "-d" delimiter and "-e" encoding parameters
+You may override it providng "-d" delimiter and "-e" encoding parameters.

 Get frequencies of values for field *GovSystem* in the list of Russian federal government domains from  `govdomains repository <https://github.com/infoculture/govdomains/tree/master/refined>`_